omertafveez-2001/omertafveez-2001.github.io/blogs/reasoning-primer/reasoning-primer.md

 > Reasoning depth, not dataset length, predicts real understanding

 Hierarchical and compositional approaches taught LLMs to structure their internal logic.
 Instead of producing a single narrative chain, they learned to build trees of sub-goals whose answers could be recombined.
 This transition—from linear explanation to compositional synthesis—set the stage for methods that reason by comparison, correction, and self-feedback, explored next.

+## **Part III: Self-Consistency & Self Correction**
+> Sampling many lines of reasoning is like consulting many minds inside the same model.

+### **Self Consistency (Google, Research)**
+When Chain-of-Thought was first tested, every example relied on a single reasoning path produced by greedy decoding.
+But language models are stochastic: a different temperature or random seed can yield an entirely new explanation.
+Self-Consistency (SC) embraced this randomness.
+Instead of forcing one “correct” chain, the model samples M reasoning traces, each concluding with an answer.
+The final prediction is then chosen by majority vote (or a probability-weighted vote) over these sampled completions.
+This technique is deceptively simple yet powerful.
+It replaces determinism with a distribution over thoughts, averaging out individual hallucinations.
+Because independent samples explore diverse reasoning routes, convergence among them acts as an internal reliability signal. <br>

+**Observations**
+- The method is **completely unsupervised**, no retrainined or labels.
+- Mejority and weighted voting give nearly identical accuracy because LLMs assign similar normalized probabilities to coherent reasoning paths.
+- Self-Consistency is **robust** across decoding temperature, prompt orders, and model scales.
+- Gains are largest for multi-step arithetic and commonsense tasks (GSM8K, CSQA, StrategyQA).

+We may slighly hit off on a different road here, and actually see how this works mathematically.
+So feel free to skip this section if you want. <br>

+**Derivation**
+Suppose you have a model, and you sample $$m$$ independent chain-of-thought traces <br>
+{}